OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/salesforce.md

 * The Post is supported as normal text.
 Hence, the formatting, user mention and inline images is not supported.
 * Salesforce as the source system:
   * Supported posts: **Text** post (TextPost), Post replies (TextComment), and Post with attachment (ContentPost).
-  * To sync the post attachment, it is required to enable attachment mapping OpsHub Integration Manager.
+  * To sync the post attachment, it is required to enable attachment mapping <code class="expression">space.vars.SITENAME</code>.
   * If a Post reply is edited after being synced, an additional field update is necessary to sync the edited reply as a new comment.
 * Salesforce as the target system:
   * Supported posts: **Text** post.